…You’ve Got to Be Worth More0

 The idea is not meant to increase your anxiety level in this time of economic stress.
 Rather, the self-assessment necessary to performance improvement is what motivates the discussion.
 No less than the model of our physical bodies, in their daily effort to regenerate by the manufacturing of billions of cells, the voluntary performance mechanisms of each life hold an even greater promise for success.
 Were this not the case we would hear nothing about the things we could do to improve our health and wealth.

-As the “boys of summer” review their annual charge, the example in their patterning is instructive.
+As the “boys of summer” ready themselves for their annual charge, the example in their patterning is instructive.
 To the point, a baseball team relies on a few simple but powerful principles of operation for its success—skills, attitude, teamwork, and leadership.
 Let’s examine the model.

-Attitude, that intangible drive that tilts us forward toward initiatives, people, and personal performance, is a little harder to measure, but evident by its effect on others.
-A desire to team up, as in baseball, delivers a willing attitude, not just for things we agree with, but for all others—things we agree to.
-Without a sense of “team,” baseball would be a different game.
+Attitude, that intangible drive that tilts us forward toward initiatives, people, and personal performance, is a little harder to measure, but evident by its affect on others.
+A desire to team-up, as in baseball, delivers a willing attitude, not just for things we agree with, but for all others—things we agree to.
+Without a sense of “team” baseball would be a different game.
 It’s little different in the workplace, where we must multiply the ideas of a few by the efforts of many—in an organized and structured environment.
 Attitude identifies those who say, “I can” and those who say, “I can’t”—both right.